OtienoOyugi/OtienoOyugi/README.md

+- ## Hello There
-- 👋 Hello, my name is Noah Oyugi.
+- my name is Noah Oyugi.
 - 👀 I’m interested in Data Science.
 - 🌱 I’m currently learning Dta Science using Python programming Language.
 - 💞️ I’m looking to collaborate on any project related to Big Data Analytics